hmrc/income-tax-mtd-changelog/README.md

 In addition, `cashOrAccruals` and `documentDetails.documentDueDate` are now mandatory.

 ### business-details-api v1
-`Retrieve Business Details` includes the object `quarterlyTypeElection` and a new endpoint, `Create and Amend Quarterly Period Type for a Business`.
+* `Retrieve Business Details` includes the object `quarterlyTypeElection` and
+* a new endpoint, `Create and Amend Quarterly Period Type for a Business` is now available.

 ### self-assessment-accounts-api